ahoward/demon/README.md

-  it supports both a DSL and object oriented interface to sound unix daemon code.  unlike some daemon libraries, it makes zero assumptions about how you want to organize your code - although some sane defaults exists to help you along if you don't what to think about this at all.
+  it supports both a DSL and object oriented interface to sound unix daemon code.  unlike some daemon libraries, it makes zero assumptions about how you want to organize your code - although some sane defaults exist to help you along if you don't what to think about this at all.

 ### INSTALL